Tiffany-Bergett/Data_projects_TripleTen/E-commerce Company/README.md

 # File Title: E-Commerce_Business_Analysis

-This was my third project that I worked on in the TripleTen Business Intelligence Analytics Program.
-It was an independent project designed to showcase what I have learned for Business Analytics.
+This was the third project that I worked on in the TripleTen Business Intelligence Analytics Program.
+It was an independent project designed to showcase what I have learned in Business Analytics.
+The purpose was to analyze the companies' raw transaction logs and turn the event logs into business metrics.

 [<img src="https://github.com/Tiffany-Bergett/Data_projects_TripleTen/blob/main/Images/Project3Pic.png" alt="First Sheet of Project**">](https://docs.google.com/spreadsheets/d/1vkoLxZqsaqfEHdvRRf5ifXiv42zfPA01v6DPhiN9O_k/edit?usp=sharing)